AR

 (e) An electronic document is the official record and has the same force and effect as a document filed conventionally.

-(f) Conventional documents shall be scanned by the Clerk and made part of the electronic record.
-Once scanned, conventional documents may be destroyed.
+(f) Conventional documents shall be scanned by the Commission and made part of the electronic record.
+Once scanned, conventional paper documents may be destroyed.

 (a) An electronic document is submitted when the transmission to the electronic filing system is completed.
 It is the user’s responsibility to confirm that the transmission of the electronic document was completed.

-(b) After review and acceptance by the Clerk, an electronic document shall be considered filed as of the date and time of submission.
+(b) After review and acceptance by the Commission, an electronic document shall be considered filed as of the date and time of submission.

 (c) Notice of a rejection of a document will be provided to the filer electronically.

-(d) The electronic filing system shall record the date of filing, which shall have the same force and effect as a manually affixed stamp of the Clerk.
+(d) The electronic filing system shall record the date of filing, which shall have the same force and effect as a manually affixed stamp.

 (e) Any document received by the electronic filing system before midnight shall be deemed filed on that date.